cstefanache/cstefanache.github.io/_posts/2016-05-07-angular2-handling-login.md

 where usually header and footer are provided by the server the transition will be more seamless.

-In order to solve data passing from one app to the other problem, a global variable defined outside Angular context can be used in order to store and load info when one application is changed to the other.
+In order to solve data passing from one app to the other problem, a global variable defined outside Angular context can be used for storing and loading info when one application is changed to the other.

 Using this approach, in a development environment, the login application will load in approx 400ms (see image below).